-There has been a church in the village of Clifton for more than 1,400
+There has been a church in the village of Clifton for around 1,000

-years and its existence was noted in the Doomsday Book.
+years and its existence was noted in the Domesday Book.
 At the time of

 the Reformation the village church became part of the Church of England

 It was not until 1966 that the Clifton Catholic community once again had

 a permanent place of worship.
 Corpus Christi Church was officially

 opened on 29th March 1966 by Bishop Ellis.